earthcube/scheduler/docs/README.md

 The key elements are:

 * sources to configuration  to load into the Gleaner and Nabu tools, and push to the triplestore.
-These are now stored in an s3 location
+These are now stored in a s3 location
     * gleaner configuration. a list of sources to load.
-(NOTE: This is also a docker config that needs to be updated to mactch to make things work)
+(NOTE: This is also a docker config that needs to be updated to match to make things work)
     * tenant configuration. a list communities, and which sources they load
 * The Dagster set which loads three containers to support workflow operations
 * The Gleaner Architecture images which loads three or more containers to support
     * s3 object storage
     * graph database (triplestore)
     * headless chrome for page rendering to support dynamically inserted JSON-LD
     * any other support packages like text, semantic or spatial indexes

 ### WORKFLOWS